Thomas C. Simpson: Legal career

+Simpson earned an undergraduate degree from Bowdoin College and a Bachelor of Laws degree from the Boston University School of Law.
+He was admitted to the bar in 1877.
+He was appointed a special justice of the Newburyport Police Court in 1881 and justice of the court in 1900.

 Political career

-In 1883, Simpson represented the 16th Essex District in the Massachusetts House of Representatives.

-In 1885 he served as the Mayor of Newburyport.
+From 1879 to 1881, Simpson was a member of the Newburyport school committee.
+He then served on the city's board of aldermen.
+In 1883, he represented the 16th Essex District in the Massachusetts House of Representatives.
+In 1885 he served as the mayor of Newburyport.

 On June 28, 1890, President Benjamin Harrison nominated Simpson for the position of Collector of Customs the Newburyport District.
 He held this position until 1892.